-The patient’s posture and activity level may give clues about their mood, for instance, psychomotor retardation in depression.
+Our posture and activity level may give clues about our mood, for instance, psychomotor slowing down in depression.

-Some disorders and side effects are also associated with particular movement disorders, e.g., tremor and bradykinesia (prolonged movement) with Parkinson’s disease or the extrapyramidal side-effects of antipsychotic medication.
+Some mental health disorders and side effects are also associated with particular movement disorders, e.g., tremors and bradykinesia (prolonged movement) or the extrapyramidal side effects of antipsychotic medication.

 Some people with depression or the negative symptoms of schizophrenia display little or no spontaneity of speech, and a lack may also be observable in catatonia.